Set up self-hosted documentation

 Create a Dockerfile

-In the directory containing your fern/ folder, create a new Dockerfile with the following content:
+In the same directory that contains your fern/ folder, create a file named Dockerfile:

 2